| Home: PCU

 months.
 Off protocol, I give patients the single LHRH agonist injection

+at three months and plan for radiation three months later.
 For patients with high-risk disease (Gleason 8, 9 and 10 or a

 lower Gleason grade with a PSA greater than 20 ng/mL) we generally